foambubble/foam-template/docs/features/spell-checking.md

 For more information go to the [Spellright extension page](https://marketplace.visualstudio.com/items?itemName=ban.spellright).

-There are many spell checking extensions for VsCode.
+There are many spell checking extensions for VS Code.
 Another one of our favorites is [LTeX](https://marketplace.visualstudio.com/items?itemName=valentjn.vscode-ltex&ssr=false#overview), which is a bit heavier but offers some extra functionality.